 Garden Route National Park in South Africa is one of its top destinations as it is different from many popular South African national parks that are known for wildlife safari and game viewing.
 Consisting of sprawling coastlines, dense forests, scenic vistas, land and marine wildlife viewing, and quaint towns, the Garden Route National Park is a glittering gem in its own right.

 Besides the spectacular scenes and environs, Garden Route National Park also offers a number of exciting activities.
 From eco-tours, self-guided treks and hikes, whale-watching tours, to thrills like bungee jumping and rock climbing, the opportunities for lifelong experiences in the national park seem endless.
-According to the park authorities, all ventures available in the park are reasonable and safe to be done sole, however if you want to you can also hire a guide for a small fee for any activity.
+According to the park authorities, all ventures available in the park are reasonable and safe to be done sole, however, if you want to you can also hire a guide for a small fee for any activity.
 Here is a list of things to do in Garden Route National Park (in no particular order) that we highly recommend on your next South Africa tour.
 We leave it up to you to decide if you want to conquer them solo or with a guide.

 Kick things off by embarking on the most iconic road trip in South Africa, that runs directly through the national park.
 The road trip covers a 300km stretch of road that leads travelers along coastal roads with stunning ocean views as well as through the ancient Tsitsikamma forest and mountain range.
-There are plenty of photos opportunities, as well as many charming coastal towns to discover along the way.
+There are plenty of photo opportunities, as well as many charming coastal towns to discover along the way.
 Discover suggested itineraries for this road trip in our Ultimate Guide to Garden Route.

 One of the most well-known things to do in the Garden Route National Park, after the road trip, is the Otter Trail.
 The five-day four-night trek leads adventurous hikers west from the Storms River Mouth Camp through dense forests, across babbling brooks and rushing rivers, and along spectacular coastline trails.
 If you do one trek in South Africa, let this be the one.
 Find out more about conquering this trail in our guide.